abdulhafiz999/revisio/README.md

 Simply open [Lovable](https://lovable.dev/projects/REPLACE_WITH_PROJECT_ID) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my Lovable pr

-Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+To connect a domain,